-One of the most popular tools to migrate user profiles from one Windows computer to another is the set of CLI utilities – User State Migration Tool (USMT), which is a part of a Windows Assessment and Deployment Kit.
-USMT tool allow you to automate and simplify the process of migrating the users’ environment and profile while deploying Windows, migrating users between different Active Directory domains, and in other cases.
+One of the most popular tools to migrate user profiles from one Windows computer to another is the set of CLI utilities – User State Migration Tool (USMT), which is a part of the Windows Assessment and Deployment Kit.
+USMT tool allows you to automate and simplify the process of migrating the users’ environment and profiles while deploying Windows, migrating users between different Active Directory domains, and in other cases.

 The transfer of user data takes place in two steps, one of which takes place on the old one and the other one on the new computer.
 USMT can migrate operating system settings, applications, and even access control lists (ACLs).
-This means that the user’s access permissions on the target computer will be exactly the same as they were on the source system.
+This means that the user’s access permissions on the target computer will be the same as they were on the source system.

 Migrating User Profiles Using USMT

 The latest currently available version of USMT 10 allows you to migrate user settings and profiles and apply settings from operating systems starting from Windows 7 and up to Windows 10.
-An important difference from the previous version of this utility is the ability to collect the settings in Offline mode (not while running operating system).
+The important difference from the previous version of this utility is the ability to collect the settings in Offline mode (not while running the operating system).
 If you want to use USMT on older systems (Windows XP, Windows Vista), then you must use version USMT 3.0.1.

 You can download the ADK for Windows 10 here.

-To install ADK on your admin’s workstation or on source computer, run adksetup.exe file and select User State Migration Tool (USMT) to install:
+To install ADK on your admin’s workstation or on the source computer, run adksetup.exe file and select User State Migration Tool (USMT) to install:

 This utility consists of two console programs scanstate.exe and loadstate.exe, as well as a set of XML files describing the process of collecting and applying settings.

 Data transfer using USMT can be performed in two steps: exporting data from the source computer using the ScanState command and importing data on the target computer using the LoadState.

-USMT allows you to write data to a local disk, removable USB drive or to a network share, but cannot directly transfer data across the network directly from the source to the target computer.
+USMT allows you to write data to a local disk, removable USB drive, or a network share, but cannot transfer data across the network directly from the source to the target computer.

 Saving a User Profile with USMT